John Grant of Freuchie (died 1585): Marriages and children

 After his death on 3 June 1585, his widow Janet Leslie was required to surrender various items to John Grant, his grandson.
 These included a chain of gold, gold bracelets, a cloak of French black with velvet facings, a black satin doublet, a pair of silk breeches, and a gilt clock.
 Janet Leslie later married James Elphinstone, a son of Alexander Elphinstone, 2nd Lord Elphinstone.
-She was known as Janet Leslie, Lady Naughton from her fist marriage.
+She was known as Janet Leslie, Lady Naughton from her first marriage.